-- Often this will involve taking responsibility for one year group rather than providing resources for normal classes. - At least one instructional video per assigned year group per week will be available on YouTube (10-20 minutes).
-This is to help ensure sufficient tasks are in place with support so that students are learning for all their normal lesson time in each subject. - In the event of a partial closure or rota system, teachers are expected to deliver lessons as normal to classes in school and prepare paper-based booklets/exercises for students to complete on the weeks when they are not in school, as directed by their head of subject(s). - All resources and videos should be uploaded by 08.30 on the day of the timetabled lessons.
-In the case of a partial closure or rota system, all resources for home-learning should be sent home with students at the end of their week in school. - Details of all resources must be published on Satchel One, with relevant links to Fearnhill YouTube channels and Google Classroom. - Ensuring all lessons and resources they plan and deliver are agreed by the relevant head of subject(s). - Provide students with opportunities to submit work online for all lessons.
+- Often this will involve taking responsibility for one year group rather than providing resources for normal classes. - Delivering 50% of lessons live on Google Meet in Google Classroom.
+A timetable of live lessons will be made available to all students and teachers on the day that schools are asked to close. - In the event of a partial closure or rota system, teachers are expected to deliver lessons as normal to classes in school and prepare paper-based booklets/exercises for students to complete on the weeks when they are not in school, as directed by their head of subject(s). - All resources and videos should be uploaded by 08.30 on the day of the timetabled lessons.
+In the case of a partial closure or rota system, all resources for home-learning should be sent home with students at the end of their week in school. - Details of all resources must be published on Google Classroom. - Ensuring all lessons and resources they plan and deliver are agreed by the relevant head of subject(s). - Provide students with opportunities to submit work online for all lessons.